Why Canonical Tags Matter More in AI Search

 Step 1: Run a Batch Search

-Use Copyscape Premium to upload your key URLs.
-The tool scans the web and reports external domains with identical or similar content.
+Use a content duplication detection tool to upload your key URLs.
+The tool scans the web and reports external domains hosting identical or near-identical content, along with similarity percentages.

 Step 2: Identify Scrapers and Syndication